White-browed nuthatch: Description

-Ecology and behavior
+Ecology and behaviour

 Vocalizations

 The call is produced at irregular intervals, and consists of a simple pit or plit.
 The white-browed nuthatch also emits an insistent pii, pii, pii... with 2.5 to 3.5 notes per second, produced more or less regularly.
 Harrap reports a possible song, consisting of 9 to 12 units at 9 notes per second and consisting of a whi-whi-whi...
 The classical song is a slow and soft trill composed of tuwi couplets emitted at the rate of 4 couplets per second, and produced in a stanza of 1.5 seconds rising in intensity tuwi-tuwi-tuwi-tuwi-tuwi-tuwit.

 Food

 The nuthatch is usually seen alone or in pairs.
 It feeds on small insects which it usually finds in the epiphytes growing on the oaks, or in hollows in the bark.
 It generally explores the outer branches, but can also prospect on the branches more inside the tree or on the trunk.
 The plant species prospected are Quercus semecarpifolia half the time, but Rhododendron arboreum is also exploited, as well as, to a lesser extent, Lyonia ovalifolia, Lithocarpus dealbatus, Pinus kesiya, and Alnus nepalensis.